 Why brands such as Google, facebook, eBay or Amazon were able to leave behind their competitors cannot be explained by an exact number of reasons.
 Nor can logistics index numbers comprehensibly illustrate the success or failure of supply chain management.
 However, the aspect of punctuality is not missing from any enumeration of these Key Performance Indicators, in which achievements in the supply chain are made measurable.
 Even though the rate of on-time deliveries in individual projects can usually be calculated quite clearly – the number of on-time deliveries divided by the total number of deliveries made times 100 – there are hardly any branch-wide surveys on delays and supply chain interruptions.

-What are causes for supply chain disruptions?
+What are the causes of supply chain disruptions?

 Anyone who has been in the logistic business for a long time can tell an anecdote or two about why deliveries were late, goods were going in the wrong direction or roads suddenly ended in nowhere.
 In everyday life, the “usual suspects” dominate the discussion: weather phenomena or short-term driver cancellations can, for example, delay the departure of a transport.
 Time-consuming traffic jams along the way result from accidents or heavily frequented bottlenecks due to broken infrastructure.
 Corona related border closures or complex customs formalities at border crossings, as witnessed because of Brexit, sometimes lead to traffic jams for miles with long waiting periods.